-Thief River Falls is known for its hunting opportunities and has over 2 million acres of public hunting land.
-We are also the home of Arctic Cat and birthplace of snowmobiling.
+Thief River Falls is the home of Arctic Cat and the birthplace of snowmobiling.
+We are also known for our hunting opportunities and have over 2 million acres of public hunting land.
 Pick your pastime and join us in Thief River Falls!
-Information on all of these attractions can be found here or at the Thief River Falls Travel Information Center: 102 Main Ave.
+Information on all of these attractions can be found here or at the Thief River Falls Travel Information Center located in the Historic Carnegie Library at 102 Main Ave.
 North.